TaitoUnited/taito-cli/README.md

 * `taito ci-publish`: Publish build artifacts to a central location (e.g. container images, docs, test results, code coverage reports).
 * `taito ci-release-post`: Typically generates release notes from git commits or issues, and tags the git repository with the new version number.

-And in case CI/CD process fails after the deployment steps have already been executed, you can revert all changes by running `taito db-revert` and `taito ci-revert`.
+In case CI/CD process fails after the deployment steps have already been executed, changes can be reverted by running `taito db-revert` and `taito ci-revert`.

 See [cloudbuild.yaml](https://github.com/TaitoUnited/server-template/blob/master/cloudbuild.yaml) of server-template as an example.
 TODO: add reverts to script.